 3. Proof of Health Insurance: Provide proof of health insurance coverage (copy of insurance card/and or policy) during the period of the summer abroad program.
 It is your responsibility to make sure that your insurance covers you adequately while on the program.
 Become familiar with the coverage provisions, deductible items, and the process for making claims from abroad.

-Drop-off, mail or fax item items 1, 2, and 3 to the Penn Summer Abroad office by the deadline in order to be confirmed in the program.
+Complete and upload items 1, 2, and 3 to your online application by the deadline in order to be confirmed in the program.

 Penn Summer Abroad